-Flagstaff is on I-40, one of the main east-west interstates in the United States.
-I-17 starts here and heads south to Phoenix.
+Arriving—Flagstaff is on I-40, one of the main U.S. east-west interstates.
+I-17 starts here and heads south to Phoenix, a 2 1/4-hour drive.
 Ariz.
-89A connects Flagstaff to Sedona by way of Oak Creek Canyon.
-U.S. 180 connects Flagstaff with the South Rim of the Grand Canyon, and U.S. 89 connects the city with Page.
+89A connects Flagstaff to Sedona by way of Oak Creek Canyon (45 minutes), and U.S. 180 leads to the South Rim of the Grand Canyon (1 1/2 hours).

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.